All Products

 CREATE OR REPLACE TYPE NumList IS TABLE OF NUMBER;

--- Use the package procedure of the previous example.
+-- Use the package procedure from the previous example.

 DECLARE